hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 * **SHALL** handle the section emptyReason when the entry element is empty

-* **SHALL** handle a section entry with no known data coding (e.g. AllergyIntolerance.code: 716186003|No known allergy) For non-mandatory sections in AU PS Composition, an AU PS Producer MAY omit the section when data is not known.
+* **SHALL** handle a section entry with no known data coding (e.g. AllergyIntolerance.code: 716186003|No known allergy)
+* **SHOULD** omit non-mandatory sections when the section does not have any information and does not know the reason is absent

 ### Suppressed Data
 In some circumstances, specific pieces of data may be hidden due to security or privacy reasons and in these circumstances the requirements defined by AU Core for [Suppressed Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#suppressed-data) **SHALL** be applied: